Luxembourg Cityday trip itinerary

 Where to stay in Luxembourg city

-We stayed at the Légère Hotel in Munsbach, a town just outside of Luxembourg City.
+We stayed at the Légère Hotel in Munsbach, a small town just outside of the city.
 The best thing about our stay was the breakfast buffet.
 They had many vegan options to choose from.
 I didn’t even have to ask for soy milk, since they had already put it out.
 The downside was that our room had glass bathroom walls.
-So far for privacy ;-) There was a bus stop close to the hotel, so getting to the city was really easy and only took about 30 minutes.
+So far for privacy ;)

 When we got to the city we decided to start with a short self-guided walking tour.
 We downloaded a free app to help with directions and to provide us with more background information about some of the sights.
-I can’t quite remember which app it was but if you search for ‘Luxembourg tour’ you’ll be able to find something similar.
+If you search for ‘Luxembourg tour’ in the app store you will find several free apps for this.

-The tour led us to sights such as the Notre-Dame cathedral, Neumünster Abby and Grand Ducal Palace.
-We walked through the streets of the UNESCO World Heritage Ville Hauteis (Old Town) and enjoyed some of the beautiful views over the city.
+The tour led us to sights such as the Notre-Dame cathedral, Neumünster Abby and the Grand Ducal Palace.
+We walked through the streets of the UNESCO Wold Heritage sight Ville Hauteis (Old Town) and enjoyed some of the beautiful views over the city.

 Vegan burgers at cafe Beet